 - Stereotypes, and what are thought to be stereotypical activities, are effectively challenged.

 - Teaching strategies are reviewed in relation to variations in learning and attainment and in the light of known good practice.

 - They are aware of possible cultural assumptions and bias within their own attitudes.

 - Children who are not achieving their best are identified and appropriate actions are taken.

-- We promote racial harmony and prepare pupils to live in our diverse society.
+- We prepare pupils to live in a diverse society.